pathikrit/Scrivener/README.md

 - Websockets and since parameter to push updates
 - shellinabox
 - Different color of log levels (debug-green, error-red, default yellow)
-- Link to github repo
+- Figure out github repo automatically
 - Stat framework can send extended info like memory, cpu
 - Add freeze update button, repopulate fields from sql query on update
+- If timestamp does not exist, add it on server side